markshapiro/go-pubsub-workflow/README.md

 ### how it works

-each task call and its subsequent task calls are assigned a unique identifier that is used to determine if it has already been scheduled. the task ids will always be assigned with same values they were before the reprocessing, this way when a task crashes in the middle scheduling of next tasks, the next requeue will reschedule the rest without scheduling the ones that were already called.
+each task call and its subsequent task calls are assigned a unique identifier that is used to determine if it has already been scheduled. the task ids will always be assigned the same values they were before the reprocessing, this way when a task crashes in the middle scheduling of next tasks, the next requeue will reschedule the rest without scheduling the ones that were already called.

 ### setup